Town Destroyer: History

-Washington was given the name in 1753 by the Seneca leader Tanacharison.
-The nickname had previously been given to his great-grandfather John Washington in the late seventeenth century.
-He had participated in an effort to suppress Indigenous peoples defending themselves in Virginia and Maryland.
-It involved members of both the Susquehannah and the Piscataway, an Algonquian tribe that lived across the Potomac River from Mount Vernon.
-Following the massacre of five chiefs who had come out to negotiate under a flag of truce to the colonizers, the Susquehannahs gave John Washington an Algonquian name that translated to "town taker" or "devourer of villages."
+George Washington was given the name in 1753 by the Seneca leader Tanacharison.
+The nickname had previously been given to his great-grandfather John Washington in the late 17th century.
+John Washington was a colonel in the Virginian colonial militia during the events leading up to Bacon's Rebellion, involving conflicts with the Susquehannock, the Doeg and the Piscataway.
+Following raids by the Doegs on Virginian settlers, the colonial militia responded by tracking down and killing both Doegs and Susquehannocks.
+Colonial officers invited five Susquehannock chiefs to parley under a flag of truce, but when they denied their responsibility for the earlier Doeg raids, the colonial militia murdered them.
+Following this incident, the Susquehannock gave Col. John Washington an Algonquian name that translated to "town taker" or "devourer of villages."
 The elder Washington's reputation was remembered and when they met his great-grandson in 1753 they called George Washington by the same name, Conotocarious.

 Washington referred to himself as "Conotocaurious" in a letter he wrote to Andrew Montour dated October 10, 1755, in which he tried to manipulate the Oneida to resettle on the Potomac: